-The core purpose of this policy is the prohibition of all forms of discrimination.
+The core purpose of this policy is the prohibition of all

+forms of discrimination.
 Sometimes, discrimination involves exclusion or different treatment in activities like admission, athletics, or employment.
 Other times, discrimination takes the form of harassment or, in the case of sex-based discrimination, can encompass sexual harassment, sexual assault, stalking, sexual exploitation, dating violence, or domestic violence.
 When an alleged violation of this anti-discrimination policy is reported, the allegations are subject to resolution using the Title IX Grievance Process determined by the Title IX Coordinator and detailed below.

-When the Respondent is a member of the King's College community, a grievance process may be available regardless of the status of the Complainant, who may or may not be a member of the King's College community.
-This community includes, but is not limited to, students, at student organizations, faculty, administrators, staff, and third parties such as guests, visitors, volunteers, invitees, and campers.
+When the Respondent is a member of the King's College (Recipient) community, a grievance process may be available regardless of the status of the Complainant, who may or may not be a member of the King's College (Recipient) community.
+This community includes, but is not limited to, students, student organizations, faculty, administrators, staff, and third parties such as guests, visitors, volunteers, invitees, and campers.
 Additionally, the procedures below may be applied to incidents, patterns, and/or to the campus climate, all of which may be addressed and investigated in accordance with this policy.

-4. Title IX Coordinator
+4. Title IX Coordinators

-The Title IX Coordinator and ADA/504 Coordinator oversees the implementation of the King's College Affirmative Action and Equal Opportunity plan and King's College 's policy on an equal opportunity, harassment, and nondiscrimination.
-The Title IX Coordinator is primarily responsible for coordinating King's College 's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.
+Mrs. Megan Casey and Mrs. Corchado, Title IX Coordinator, ADA/504 Coordinator, oversee the implementation of the King's College (Recipient)'s Affirmative Action and Equal Opportunity plan and the King's College (Recipient)'s policy on an equal opportunity, harassment, and nondiscrimination.
+The Title IX Coordinator is primarily responsible for coordinating King's College (Recipient)'s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.